 • Many of us transform our offices into bedrooms when friends and family come to visit.
 But it can be awkward to welcome guests into a space where your personal paperwork is available for all to see, resulting in a chaotic rather than restful appearance.
 Instead, consider repurposing the room’s closet as an office.
 Add bi-fold doors to allow for complete access to the closet space, and place your desk in the closet nook.
 Then when guests arrive you can simply close those doors to make the office disappear.
 Attach a couple of clothes hooks over the closet door for your guests’ hanging clothes.

 • Now, here is the surprise part.
 Remember those creaky old Murphy beds from years’ past?
 Well, those are gone.
 In their place are stylish, comfortable beds that still allow for space savings but not at the sacrifice of your back and arms.
 Today’s Murphy beds are so easy to pull down and replace that a child can do it.
 And you don’t need to make a hole in your wall — the sofa bed actually folds into what appears to be an armoire.
 When the bed is down, the bookshelves on either side serve as nightstands.
 We’ve also designed this piece as an office so when the bed is flat against the wall you can pull down a desk from it.
 The finished look is so unobtrusive that you could even install this unit in a formal living room.
 It isn’t an inexpensive option — perhaps $3000 compared to $1000 or less for a sofa bed — but because it stows away it truly offers you flexibility in a multi-purpose space.

-We are storage and redesign specialists at Style on a Shoestring.
-Please contact us if we can help you make better use of your multipurpose space.
+We are storage and redesign specialists at Tracy Lynn Studio.
+Please contact us for custom interior design services if we can help you make better use of your multipurpose room.